Assaf-Alon/attack-timing-trainer/README.md

 ## Usage

-1. **Select Attack Pattern**:
+1. **Select Simon Pattern**:
    - Choose between Phase 1 and Phase 2 using radio buttons
-   - Click on predefined attack patterns to load their timings
+   - Click on predefined simon patterns to load their timings
    - Or manually enter custom timings in the text area
    - Format: One timestamp per line (in seconds)
    - Comments starting with `#` are ignored